-Sensitivity is the object size which is able to trigger an alarm.
-The higher the sensitivity is, the more easily the detection alarm will be triggered.
+The size of the object that can trigger the alarm.
+The higher the value is, the more easily the detection alarm will be triggered.

 - 3) Click Draw Area. - 4) Draw a quadrilateral in the preview window. - 8.
 Optional: Draw the maximum size/minimum size for targets.

-Only the targets in the size ranging from maximum size to minimum size will trigger Intrusion detection.

-- 1) Click Max.
+Only the targets in the size ranging from maximum size to minimum size will trigger line crossing detection. - 1) Click Max.
 Size/Min.
-Size.

-- 2) Draw an area in preview window.

-- 3) Click Stop Drawing.

-- 9. Optional: Select Target of Interest as Human Body or Vehicle to discard alarms which are not triggered by human body or vehicle.

-- 10. Set the arming schedule.
-Refer to Configure Arming Schedule.

-- 11. Set linkage actions.
-Refer to Configure Linkage Actions.

-- 12. Click Apply.
+Size. - 2) Draw an area in preview window. - 3) Click Stop Drawing. - 9.
+Optional: Select Target of Interest as Human Body or Vehicle to discard alarms which are not triggered by human body or vehicle. - 10.
+Set the arming schedule.
+Refer to Configure Arming Schedule. - 11.
+Set linkage actions.
+Refer to Configure Linkage Actions. - 12.
+Click Apply.

-6.3.3 Region Entrance Detection
+6.4.3 Region Entrance Detection